S3 method for class 'LogEvent' as.data.frame( x, row.names = NULL, optional = FALSE, stringsAsFactors = FALSE, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = NULL ) as.data.table.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)),

 Coerce LogEvents to Data Frames

-Coerce LogEvents to data.frames
+Coerce LogEvents to data.frames, data.tables,

-or tibbles
+or tibbles.

 ## S3 method for class 'LogEvent' as.data.frame( x, row.names = NULL, optional = FALSE, stringsAsFactors = FALSE, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = NULL ) as.data.table.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" ) as_tibble.LogEvent( x, ..., box_if = function(.) !(is.atomic(.) && identical(length(.), 1L)), cols_expand = "msg" )